jcaperella29/ATAC_APP/HOW_TO.md

 🧬 Step 1: Upload Your Data
-Click "Upload MACS2 narrowPeak File"
-Select a .narrowPeak file from your MACS2 output
-Wait for confirmation message
+Click "Upload MACS2 narrowPeak File or BED file " Select a .narrowPeak file from your MACS2 output or a .bed file Wait for confirmation message
 ✅ File Accepted → You're ready to annotate.